srujanaakella/WT/README.md

 $conn = new mysqli('your_host', 'your_username', 'your_password', 'your_database');
 $conn = new mysqli('localhost', 'root', '', 'your_database');

-5. create a databse with that name and tables
+5. create a database with that name and tables

+ctrl+space for intellisense on vscode